GarettRogers/pega.io/README.md

 ## How to Configure

 For a simple Pega.IO server, no configuration required!
+For advanced configuration, see app.js

 ## Examples: Push from any back-end